 Ingredients & How-to

 To make this easy feta bread you are going to need some yogurt, olive oil, plain flour, baking powder, eggs, feta cheese, hard cheese, oregano, salt & pepper.
-So let’s get started!
+For full quantities check the recipe down below.

 01. I start with mixing the oil and yogurt.
 I like to use a light olive oil as it doesn’t have such a strong taste but you could use any type you have available at home.
 As for the yogurt, I’m using 1 cup of greek strained yogurt.
 If you can’t find strained yogurt or simply just have a different yogurt at home, then you could also use that one but you might have to add a couple of handfuls of flour later on if the dough is too sticky.